psidhu42/mechacar-statistical-analysis/README.md

 * t-test Lot 3
 ![t-test-lot-3](https://github.com/psidhu42/mechacar-statistical-analysis/blob/main/resources/images/08-t-test-lot-3.png)

-- Briefly summarize your interpretation and findings for the t-test results.
+- The t-test for All Lots and Lot 3 is a negative value, and for Lot 1 and Lot 2 the value is 0.
+Based on this, there is no significance in the difference between groups.

 ## Study Design: MechaCar vs Competition